 In the last few years, I’ve started to cultivate a more conscious and thoughtful approach towards shopping: not only when buying for myself, but for the others as well.

-This year’s gift guide, just like last year’s, is inspired by the same concept: of making fewer, better quality, more meaningful purchases and thus help local communities, artisans and small businesses thrive.
-If we must give, let us do it more thoughtfully by choosing to support aspiring creators, artists, artisans and small businesses.
+This year’s gift guide, just like last year’s, is inspired by the same concept: of making fewer, better quality purchases, whilst supporting local communities, artisans and small businesses thrive.

 For mamas and babies